J. P. McManus Pro-Am: 2000

 The 2000 event was held for the third time at Limerick Golf Club on 10 and 11 July.
 It gained more attraction as then World Number One Tiger Woods committed to play in the event.
 He went on to win by six shots ahead of Malcolm MacKenzie.
 Many famous amateur golfers took part as well including Alex Ferguson, Eddie Jordan and Gary Lineker.

 2005

 In 2005 the event moved to its current home at Adare Manor, a resort located in County Limerick owned by McManus.
 The event included a high-quality field, being headlined again by defending champion Tiger Woods.
 Pádraig Harrington took home the title, scoring a tournament record of 14-under-par, winning by six shots ahead of Tim Clark.

 2010

 The 2010 event was again hosted at Adare Manor with another high-quality field; both professionals and amateurs.
 Darren Clarke won by one shot over Luke Donald.

 2022

 Originally scheduled to be played in July 2020, the event was postponed due to the COVID-19 pandemic.
-Originally rescheduled for 2021, it was postponed again to July 2022.
+It was rescheduled for 2021 and then postponed again to July 2022.
 The 2022 event attracted the strongest field in its history.
 Xander Schauffele won the event by one shot ahead of Sam Burns.